Facebook and Social Media

 When to Use: Facebook is omnipresent at many universities and high schools across the country.
 Use a Facebook group page to generate general interest and post about events open to the entire campus and/or community.
 Facebook discussion pages or private groups are also helpful for facilitating intragroup communication.

 Tips: Facebook is the primary social networking presence for many groups.
 Keep in mind that your posts only appear to a percentage of users, but that posting too often will get you blocked.
-We have created a sample posting guidelines and information block suggestions.
+We have created a sample posting guidelines.
 Additionally, we offer the Facebook LeaderSpace for our officers and local leaders.
 Carefully moderate contentious discussions and encourage your members to refrain from commenting negatively on the SSA page.
 Lastly, keep in mind that (shockingly) not everyone has a Facebook.
 You could drive away potential members if you only communicate via Facebook.
 If you want to get into the nitty gritty details of Facebook, check out our Everything Facebook guide.

 Social Platform: Twitter